opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 ----------------------------

-Thresholded noise mechanisms are generalizations of the additive noise mechanisms that also release a set of keys, whose values are greater than the `threshold` parameter.
+Thresholded noise mechanisms are generalizations of the additive noise mechanisms that also release a set of keys, whose values are greater than the ``threshold`` parameter.

-See the `Thresholded Noise Mechanisms notebook <thresholded-noise-mechanisms.html>`_ for code examples and more exposition.
+See the `Thresholded Noise Mechanisms documentation <thresholded-noise-mechanisms.html>`_ for code examples and more exposition.

 Just like the additive noise mechanisms, the thresholded noise mechanisms have a symmetric structure: